Projects

 Beaufort Jasper Hampton Comprehensive Health Services Project

-Project Data LaptopBeaufort Jasper Hampton Comprehensive Health Services (BJHCHS), it is one of the most respected health service providers in the region; its mission is to offer comprehensive, affordable, and accessible health services to the community.
+Project Data LaptopBeaufort Jasper Hampton Comprehensive Health Services (BJHCHS) is one of the most respected health service providers in the region; its mission is to offer comprehensive, affordable, and accessible health services to the community.
 BJHCHS has partnered with the USCB Center for Human Services Evaluation to conduct a portion of their Needs Assessment – this is a detailed process that helps an organization identify gaps between current and desired outcomes.
 USCB is conducting the qualitative portion of the needs assessment data collection on behalf of BJHCHS.

 BJHCHS website